-Situated a short distance up the line from Stella Gill on the way to Beamish, Pelton Station served the villages of both Pelton and Pelton Fell (the station was actually closer to Pelton Fell than to Pelton) with the passenger service commencing on 1 February 1894.
+Situated a short distance up the line from Stella Gill on the way to Beamish, Pelton Station served the villages of both Pelton and Pelton Fell (the station was actually closer to Pelton Fell than to Pelton) with the passenger service commencing on 1 February 1894 run by the North Eastern Railway (NER).
+In 1923, as part of the Grouping, it became part of the London North Eastern Railway (LNER) then, in 1948, after the nationalisation of the railways, passed to the ownership of British Railways (BR).

-Typical of the stations on the line, the buildings were timber with, as can be seen in the two older photographs of the station to the right, the main station building on the up side in the direction of South Pelaw with a signal box and smaller waiting shelter positioned on the platform on the down side towards Consett.
+Typical of the stations on the line, the buildings were timber with, as can be seen in the two older photographs of the station below, the main station building on the Newcastle side in the direction of South Pelaw with a signal box and smaller waiting shelter positioned on the platform on the side towards Consett.
 All the buildings were painted in the standard NER green/cream livery.

 In the early years in particular, Pelton was a busy station with 45,614 passengers booked in 1898, 63,706 in 1903 and 78,316 in 1913.
 However, like all the stations on the line, the number of passengers began to fall dramatically in the early 1920s with the introduction of local bus services and worse was to follow come the 1930s.